JamesWRC/Dispatcharr_Too_Many_Streams/README.md

 ## About
-When the configured max stream limit is reached +1.
+When the configured max stream limit is reached.
 Show a configurable display to users.

 # Install.
 Take the zip file from `zips` and install it to your Dispatcharr install.